RonMeier/LoRa-Monitor/README.md

 * API: MQTT/http to LoRa or LoRaWAN

-* Rules to execute specific commands, HA Auto-Discovery, Scanner with LoRaWAN and Meshtastic activity measurement, switchable relay outputs
+* Rules to execute specific commands, Auto-Discovery, Scanner with LoRaWAN and Meshtastic activity measurement, switchable relay outputs, Simplex-, Duplex-, Repeater-mode, etc.

 * The corresponding 433 MHz models are also supported